 What to expect after thyroid surgery

-After thyroid surgery, you will probably stay in hospital for one or two nights to recover from surgery.
+You will probably stay in hospital for 1–2 nights to recover from surgery.
+Sometimes you may need to stay a little longer.
 Your neck wound will be closed with stitches, adhesive strips or small clips.

 Learn more about: